gosu94/ML-Fun/README.md

 # ML-Fun

 ML-Fun is my first take on machine learning algorithms.
 At it's core AI is trying to get to a goal (red dot) in as few steps as possible.
-Individual fitness function is being calculated for every dot basing on combination of distance from goal and minimal steps required to reach it.
+Individual fitness function is being calculated for every dot ( there are 1000 of them ) basing on combination of distance from goal and minimal steps required to reach it.

 ![screenshot](https://github.com/gosu94/ML-Fun/blob/master/ml2.gif?raw=true)